tkne/zbxitsc/CPU Cores/README.md

-CPU Cores Graphs for Zabbix
+CPU Core Monitoring Graph for Zabbix
 ======

 Download the template of your choice for either [Linux](https://github.com/tkne/zbxitsc/tree/master/CPU%20Cores/Linux) and/or [Windows](https://github.com/tkne/zbxitsc/tree/master/CPU%20Cores/Windows) and import to your Zabbix installation to monitor every CPU core on it's own.